francnascimento/drl-tennis/report.md

 ### Future Work
 * Implement Distributed Distributional Deterministic Policy Gradients (D4PG) algorithm and compare its performance with DDPG;
+  * Apply the changes that promise learning improvement.
-* Implement PPO and A3C algorithms and compare their performances with DDPG
+* Implement PPO and A3C algorithms and compare their performances with DDPG;
+* Experiment other artificial neural networks structures in search of a topology that increases the convergence rate;
+* Apply this algorithm to solve some more complex environment, such as found at soccer agents.